THEOLOGY OF COMMUNION. Is John 6:55-56 figurative or is it literal?

 It’s important to note that the power to effect transubstantiation was given to the apostles at the last supper, and handed on to the bishops they in turn ordained.
 Today’s bishops were ordained by bishops who were ordained by other bishops … all the way back to the apostles of Jesus.
 Priests also share in some of the powers of the bishop, and that is why they can also effect transubstantiation.
 Talk about spiritual authority coming directly from Jesus!

-But for many protestants…they don’t really understand the magnitude of the reality of what happens during our Holy Communion.
+But many don’t really understand the magnitude of what happens during our Holy Communion.

-So instead here is what happens in Non-Apostolic/Protestant/Non-Denominational Churches :
+So instead here is what is believed in other churches.

 Most Protestant Churches believe in the “memorial” view of communion, which means that communion is viewed as a meal we share in remembrance of Jesus’ death on the cross.
 It is not transformed into anything and Jesus is seen as present throughout the entire service, but not in any other special way during communion.